wmcbrine/wmcbrine.github.io/tivo/TCD.md

 should be added to the "services" value in any subsequently transmitted beacon packets.
 Likewise, when the service becomes unavailable, the entry should be removed.
-Whenever either occurs, the affected TCM should promptly execute the update procedure described in section 3.5.
+Whenever either occurs, the affected TCM should promptly execute the update procedure described in [section 3.5].

 ---
 *[Original PDF]*